oxequa/interact/README.md

 Define a list of questions to be run in sequence.
 The Action func can be used for validate the answer and can return a custom error.

+Question struct is only for single question whereas *Interact struct* supports multiple questions
 ```
 package main